fashioncrazy9/appsteroid-sdk-unity-documents/en/UseVideoRecording.md

 Please see [Spec-FASPlayVideo](Specs/Spec-FASPlayVideo.md) for more details about functions in the sample code.

-## Graphics API Settings
+## Graphics API Settings [with iOS]

-AppSteroid currently support video recording with Open GL ES 3.0.
+AppSteroid currently support video recording with Open GL ES.
-Please set Player Setting -> Other Settings -> Graphics API to Open GL ES 3.0.
+Please set Player Setting -> Other Settings -> Graphics API to Open GL ES 3.0 or Open GL ES 2.0.

 - Unity 4.6.*